 Internships are designed for a minimum commitment of 20 hours per week for a minimum of 12 weeks with consideration given to individual university requirements.
 Motivated students who are seeking hands-on experiences in a team-oriented environment will find excellent opportunities at the museum.
 Internships are available which provide learning opportunities in archival preservation, research, event management, communication and marketing, development, and educational programming.

 The following internship positions are offered each semester.
 Applications are accepted at any time, and internships are open until filled.
-While dates are flexible, it is expected that applications be submitted as follows:

 For additional information, contact the Volunteer Program Coordinator at 615-416-2092 or by email at email@example.com.